formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Key Features:**

 * **Intuitive Interface:** Formester boasts an intuitive interface that allows users to create surveys effortlessly, making it an ideal choice for both beginners and experienced survey creators.
-* **Customization Options:** Tailor your surveys to fit your brand with a range of customization options, ensuring a professional and personalized look.
+* **Customisation Options:** Tailor your surveys to fit your brand with a range of customisation options, ensuring a professional and personalised look.
 * **Real-time Analytics:** Stay in the loop with real-time analytics, providing instant insights into survey responses as they roll in.
-* **Multi-Channel Distribution:** Reach your audience wherever they are with Formester's multi-channel distribution options, maximizing your survey's reach.
+* **Multi-Channel Distribution:** Reach your audience wherever they are with Formester's multi-channel distribution options, maximising your survey's reach.

 **Pricing:** Formester offers flexible pricing plans to accommodate various needs:

 * **Free Plan:** Ideal for individual users or small teams, offering essential features at an affordable price.
-* **Personal Plan:** Unlock advanced features, customization options, and increased survey capacity with the Pro Plan.
+* **Personal Plan:** Unlock advanced features, customisation options, and increased survey capacity with the Personal plan at $12 per month.
-* **Business Plan:** Tailored solutions for large organizations, providing comprehensive surveying capabilities and dedicated support.
+* **Business Plan:** Tailored solutions for large organisation at $45 per month.

 **User Rating and Review:**

-* **User Rating:**
+* **User Rating: 4.9/5**
-* **User Review:** "Formester has been a game-changer for our surveying process.
-The simplicity of the interface, coupled with powerful features, has allowed us to gather valuable insights without the usual hassle.
-The pricing is reasonable, making it a go-to choice for our team." – Formester User
+* **User Review:** "My primary objective is to conduct effective customer surveys and I need online forms for that.
+Formester does the job perfectly and gives me all the analytics at one place - super easy to work with."

 **10. Wufoo**